OpenBB-finance/hackathon/README.md

 - Data sources (`provider`) are entered as a choice of: ["benzinga", "intrinio", "fmp", "fred", "sec"] to the `provider` parameter of any endpoint.

-- Functions with only one choice do not need to be defined as a `provider` parameter.
+- Parameters with only one choice do not need to be defined.

 - Supply lists of symbols as a string - `symbols = "AAPL,MSFT,NFLX,GOOG,AMZN"` - but not every function is equipped for multi-ticker requests.